 NCC's sustainability work is based on a holistic approach with all three dimensions of sustainability - social, environmental and economical.
-In NCC sustainability framework, our focus areas with regards to sustainability are defined; Climate and Energy, Materials & Waste, Social Inclusion, Health & Safety, Compliance and Portfolio Performance.
+NCC's sustainability framework is divided into eight impact areas: Data and expertise, Natural resources and biodiversity, Materials and circularity, Climate and energy, Health and safety, People and team, Ethics and compliance and Economic performance.
 Our sustainability strategy includes the aim of being both a leader and a pioneer in these areas.